+Another relevant work is that in \cite{Ghadimi12} where the authors propose an accelerated stochastic approximation algorithm.
+That algorithm is based upon a modification of Nesterov's optimal smooth method \cite{Nesterov83} to fit a convex composite setting where only a noisy gradient is available.
+Section~5 of \cite{Ghadimi12} describes how certain stochastic lower bound can be incorporated into their method, although some additional computational effort is required to compute these.
+Furthermore, in \cite{diakonikolas2019} the authors provide a general scheme for the analysis of first-order methods by construction of a `duality gap' involving an approximation of the objective function.
+In the continuous-time setting, the authors in \cite{diakonikolas2019} show that the approximate duality gap decreases.
+They also characterize the discretization errors incurred by different discretization methods (please see \cite{diakonikolas2019} for more details).

 In this paper we propose several new algorithms to solve problem \eqref{eq:Problem} that are motivated by, and extend, the previously mentioned works.
-In particular, we present four algorithms: a Gradient Descent (GD) type algorithm for smooth problems, an accelerated GD type algorithm for smooth problems, a proximal GD type algorithm for composite problems, and an accelerated proximal GD type algorithm for composite problems.
+In particular, we present four algorithms: a proximal Gradient Descent (GD) type algorithm for composite problems, an accelerated proximal GD type algorithm for composite problems, a GD type algorithm for smooth problems, and an accelerated GD type algorithm for smooth problems.
 Our algorithms all converge linearly, and the accelerated variants converge at the optimal linear rate.
 These algorithms blend the positive features of Nesterov's methods \cite{Nesterov04,Nesterov07,Nesterov13} and the OQA algorithm \cite{Drusvyatskiy16}, and thus enjoy the advantages of both approaches.